Frequently Asked Questions

 Housing: Does a student have to pay extra money for single bedrooms in the Waring Commons apartments?

-The single-bedroom apartments cost a little more than the double-bedroom apartments at Waring Commons.
-The apartments are also the most expensive housing on campus since the complex is the newest housing we have and has lots of amenities that the residence halls do not have.
+The single-bedroom apartments cost a little more than the double-bedroom apartments in Waring Commons.
+The complex is the newest housing we have and has lots of amenities that the residence halls do not have.
 If you would like more information on room and board costs, please go to our Web page at www.smcm.edu/residencelife.

 Housing: Do any of the residence halls have study rooms?